 I am almost a vegetarian and don’t really like meat.
-I eat chicken, fish, and occasional red meat like steak, but other than that I prefer veggies.
+I eat chicken, fish, and occasionally red meat like steak, but other than that, I prefer veggies.

 Essentially, to be on keto you need to restrict your carbs to 50 grams or less per day, depending on many factors such as your body type, exercise routine, and lifestyle.
 The ideal amount is 20 grams per day for most people.